RAJA-SABARINATH/internSpark-task-1/README.md

 - scanme.nmap.org
 - https://demo.testfire.net

-This repository contains reports and screenshots for internship tasks.
+This repository contains reports and screenshots of the scanning